-Before leaving home, we strongly recommend that you ask your bank regarding what fees they charge for international transactions.
-Remember, when you withdraw money from the ATM you may be hit with a fee from both the Colombian bank and your own.
-Some US banks like Charles Schwab don’t charge for international transactions and may even reimburse you for ATM fees.
+It's a good idea to check with your bank before traveling to Colombia to understand any fees they may charge for international transactions.
+Keep in mind that you may be charged a fee by both the Colombian bank and your own bank when withdrawing money from an ATM.
+Some US banks, such as Charles Schwab, don't charge for international transactions and may even reimburse you for ATM fees.

 Money Exchange in Medellin

-A popular site for checking the exchange rate is www.xe.com.
+A helpful resource for checking the current exchange rate is www.xe.com.

 Map: Money Exchange in Poblado